 The NC-stat System is also a Class II medical device and has been the subject of several 510(k) clearances, the most recent in July 2006 (K060584).
 The NC-stat System is cleared for use to stimulate and measure neuromuscular signals that are useful in diagnosing and evaluating systemic and entrapment neuropathies.
-We believe our NC-stat DPNCheck ("DPNCheck") device is a technical modification to the 510(k) cleared NC-stat device and has the same intended use, and therefore does not raise safety or effectiveness questions.
+We believe our NC-stat DPNCheck, or DPNCheck, device is a technical modification to the 510(k) cleared NC-stat device and has the same intended use, and therefore does not raise safety or effectiveness questions.
 Under the FDA's published guidance on 510(k) requirements for modified devices, we do not believe that a 510(k) submission is required for DPNCheck.

 As transcutaneous electrical nerve stimulators, the SENSUS and Quell pain therapy devices are Class II medical devices which received 510(k) clearance from the FDA in August 2012 and July 2014, respectively.
 In November 2012, the FDA provided 510(k) clearance for the disposable electrode used in conjunction with the SENSUS device, and in July 2013, the FDA provided 510(k) clearance for the use of SENSUS during sleep.
-The intended use of the SENSUS pain management therapeutic system is the symptomatic relief and management of chronic intractable pain.
-In July 2014, our Quell device received 510(k) clearance for overthe-counter use.
-The intended use of the Quell pain management therapeutic system is the symptomatic relief and management of chronic intractable pain.
+The intended use of the SENSUS pain management therapeutic system is the symptomatic relief and management of chronic pain.
+In July 2014, our Quell device received 510(k) clearance for over-the-counter use and in November 2014, our Quell disposable electrode received 510(k) clearance for over-the-counter use.
+The intended use of the Quell pain management therapeutic system is the symptomatic relief and management of chronic pain.
 The Quell device may also be used during nighttime sleep.